JalalSayed1/OS-scheduler-algorithms/README.md

 # About the project:

- 1. This was part of my Notworking and Operating Systems Essentials (NOSE2 COMPSCI2024) course in Level 2.
+ 1. This was the second accessed execise of my Notworking and Operating Systems course (NOSE2 COMPSCI2024) course in Level 2 - semester 1 on 26/11/2021.
+ 2. I achieved in this project a grade of A2 ≈ (85% - 91%).
- 2. Implemented the most popular OS scheduling algorithms only: First Come First Serve - FCFS, Shortest Job First - SJF, Round Robin - RR and Shortest Remaining Time First - SRTF.
+ 3. Implemented the most popular OS scheduling algorithms only: First Come First Serve - FCFS, Shortest Job First - SJF, Round Robin - RR and Shortest Remaining Time First - SRTF.
- 3. I only implemented the algorithms; I did not design the Discrete Event Simulator - DES.
+ 4. I only implemented the algorithms; I did not design the Discrete Event Simulator - DES.

 # About the scheduling algorithms: